hotasalah/RCNN-object-detection/README.md

 # RCNN-object-detection
+The technique of region proposals are used to identify objects within an image, by drawing boundry boxes around ogjects.
-Training a region-based CNN custom object detector to identify both the objects present in the image and the location of objects within the image.
+R-CNN assists in identifying both the objects present in the image and the location of objects within the image.